casantosmu/NintendoSwitchDeals/README.md

-# Nintendo Switch Deals Scraper
+# Nintendo Switch Discounts

-This is a console application for scraping Nintendo Switch game deals.
+This is a console application for scraping Nintendo Switch game discounts.